Corionis/Knobs-And-Scripts/README.md

 directory to save a list of files and/or directories along with their paths and permissions.
 That directory may optionally be versioned to a git or GitHub repository.

+See the [Knobs And Scripts wiki](https://github.com/Corionis/Knobs-And-Scripts/wiki) for more information and downloads.